-Transforming your favorite past-time into a full-time job full might sound like the secret to a happy and fulfilled life—both professionally and personally.
+Transforming your favourite past-time into a full-time job full might sound like the secret to a happy and fulfilled life—both professionally and personally.
 However, despite the upsides, many people are surprised by unexpected drawbacks associated with the switch.

 Let’s uncover the pros and cons involved with building a small business based on your passion.

 You’ll turn your passion into a full-time income